sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

 Provided in the starter code is a function called `decode_image()`.
 The secret image was hidden in the LSB of the pixels in the red channel of the image.
 That is, the value of the LSB of each red pixel is 1 if the hidden image was 1 at that location, and 0 if the hidden image was also 0.
 Your task is to iterate though each pixel in the encoded image and set the decode_image pixel to be (0, 0, 0) or (255, 255, 255) depending on the value of that LSB.

 You may want to look at the Python [bin](https://docs.python.org/3/library/functions.html#bin) function as you convert between integer and binary.
-Remember that bin will convert an integer t*o a *binary string*.
+Remember that bin will convert an integer to a *binary string*.
+Also, remember that you have to isolate the red_channel from the original RGB image.
+You can do this using the .split() function that PIL provides.

 ```python
 def decode_image(file_location):